Fort Jefferson: Park designation

 On January 4, 1935, President Franklin D. Roosevelt, designated the area as Fort Jefferson National Monument.
 Between 1935 and 1938 the Works Progress Administration performed structural renovation and historic preservation work on site.
 It was listed on the National Register of Historic Places on November 10, 1970.
 On October 26, 1992, the Dry Tortugas, including Fort Jefferson, was established as a National Park.

 Accessibility

 Fort Jefferson can be reached by a daily ferry from Key West, as well as by chartered seaplane and private boat.
 As a national park, primitive camping is permitted on the beach.
-Visitors by ferry typically spend four hours on the island, which is enough time for a guided tour of the fort, lunch on the boat and a swim (snorkel equipment provided) on the reef.
 The fort also features a museum and bookstore.